 It’s called ‘Hell Week’ for good reason.

-“Come sun up on Tuesday.”
-Sean Kernan shares from his Navy SEAL father, “And yet there is still so much to go.
-That's when guys start thinking things like - It's only Tuesday - how am I going to get through all of this?”
+“Come sunup on Tuesday [of Hell Week], and yet there is still so much to go.
+That’s when guys start thinking things like – it’s only Tuesday – how am I going to get through all of this?”

-If this happens, when the challenge seems like it might be too much for you, Kernan says “Lower your gaze to whatever next step is right in front of you.”
+Next time these thoughts come up for you, try Kernan’s advice: “Lower your gaze to whatever next step is right in front of you.”